SillyKenny/SillyKenny/README.md

 ## 🚀 About Me 🚀

 Hi Hi!
-I'm CozmozK (A.K.A Kenny!)
-I'm 16, use He/They/Void pronouns and i love old tech!
+I'm The "NonBinaryByte" I'm 16, use He/They/Void pronouns and i love old tech!
 (1990s-2008 specifically!)
 My favorite fruit WAS peaches but suddenly I'm alergic so now my favorite fruit is Cherries 🍒, **OR** Bannanas 🍌!

 I am a OSDev, and WebDev! :)
 ## 💾 Skills 💾